 Most modern hurdy-gurdies (soprano) have 23 keys that cover a range of two chromatic octaves.
 The root note depends on the string used.

 Here are two traditional French tunings for the melody strings:

-Auvergnat, from G4 (the G of the central octave on a piano) to G6
+Auvergnat, from G4 (the middle G on the piano) to G6

-Bourbonnais, from D4 (the D of the central octave on a piano) to D6 + one string tuned one octave higher (D5-D7)
+Bourbonnais, from D4 (the middle D on the piano) to D6 + one string tuned to the upper octave (D5-D7) played in parallel.

 Here's what I use on my instrument:

 - Gros bourdon (G2 / A2): silver wound gut, ø 1.90mm

 - Petit Bourdon (C3 / D3): silver wound gut, ø 1.50mm